End of Year FAQs - 2015 EOY Statement Types 1098 Statement:

 Lists cancellation of debt, such as debt cancelled in connection with a short sale of a secured property.

-If the loan was serviced by another servicer during 2014 that servicer will be responsible for providing statements during the period of time they serviced the loan.
-RCS will provide statements for the period of time RCS serviced your loan within 2014.
+If the loan was serviced by another servicer during 2015 that servicer will be responsible for providing statements during the period of time they serviced the loan.
+RCS will provide statements for the period of time RCS services your loan within 2015.

 Yes, a prepayment penalty is considered interest.
 The interest amount reported on your 1098 includes the prepayment penalty if applicable.

-I need my 2014 EOY Statement sooner than RCS is able to provide it?
-May I just use the "interest paid" information that appeared in my last statement for 2014?
+I need my 2015 EOY Statement sooner than RCS is able to provide it.
+May I just use the "interest paid" information that appeared in my last statement for 2015?

 The interest paid amount on the billing statement may not include all amounts paid.
 It is not recommended that you use this information for reporting.